 Most Argentines travel primarily by public transport.
 Residents use buses for long- and short-distance trips, while trains offer mostly intra-city and limited inter-city travel.
 Buenos Aires has a six-line subte (metro) with 90 stations.
 Colectivos (buses) are popular and often crowded.
 In large cities, luxury buses known as diferenciales offer more comfortable seats and air conditioning.
 Most cities also have a main bus terminal with set schedules and routes offering long-haul services on micros or omnibuses.
-Argentina has Latin America's most privately registered vehicles per capita, with about 70% of Argentines having access to one.
+Argentina has Latin America's most privately registered vehicles per capita, with about 75% of Argentines having access to one.
 Taxis and ride-sharing services are widely available in big cities.
-Although many Argentines walk and ride bikes, biking is often unsafe due to dangerous road conditions (see Time and Space).
+Although many Argentines walk and ride bikes, biking is often unsafe due to dangerous road conditions (see p.
+3 of Time and Space).

-Roadways: About 18,000 miles of Argentina's 453,655 mi of roadways are paved.
-Argentina's geography and large swathes of sparsely populated land (see Political and Social Relations) make travel by road between regions or to remote areas difficult.
+Roadways: About 42% of Argentina's 174,786 mi of roadways are paved.
+Argentina's geography and large swathes of sparsely populated land (see p.
+2 of Political and Social Relations) make travel by road between regions or to remote areas difficult.
 Some rural roads are poorly maintained and dangerous, particularly in mountainous areas in Patagonia and near the border with Chile.